 Look forward to the main event in Aarhus in November 2017.

-Sharing is Caring rocked Hamburg in April, and will roll Brussels in June!
+Sharing is Caring already rocked Hamburg in April, and rolled Brussels in June!

 Aarhus 19-21 November 2017

 The digitisation of cultural heritage collections has been going on for several decades now, promising unprecedented potentials for the GLAM sector to fulfil its public mission of opening up knowledge and